 This is one of the foundation courses of the Project Lead the Way pre-engineering program.
-This course provides an overview of engineering and engineering technology.
+This course provides an overview of engineering and engineering technologies.
 Students will develop problem-solving skills by tackling real-world engineering problems.
 This course provides a hands-on approach to science, math, and technology.
 Through theory and practical hands-on experience, students will become familiar with the multifaceted career of engineering.
-This course will explore the following topics: Design Process, Communication and Documentation, Engineering Systems, Fluid Power, Electronics, Robotics, Mechanical Systems, Materials and Materials Testing, Thermodynamics, and Engineering for Quality and Reliability.
-Students will work on projects such as Energy Transfer Devices, Marble Sorters, Balsa Wood Bridges, Pneumatic Labs, Electronic Labs, Ping Pong Ball Launchers, Hero's Engines, and a Tensile Testing Activity.
+This course will explore the following topics: Design Process, Thermodynamics, Projectile Motion, Programming and Machine Control, Architecture and Building Design, and Material Science and Processing.

-7065 COMPUTER SCIENCE ESSENTIALS
+COMPUTER SCIENCE ESSENTIALS